You are listening to the Sean Hannity Radio Show Podcast.

 Well, Sean, I'll go first.

-I think the the civil Case was much better um put on um and and and proven as to kind of who he is and when what he did but but yeah so yeah I guess yes fundamentally yes I do think he killed those two people.
+I think the civil case was much better put on and proven as to kind of who he is and when what he did.

 And what do you think, Carrie?

-I I I I think so.
+I think so.

-But that also means that there probably are some cases where people who did things um are not convicted.
+But that also means that there probably are some cases where people who did things are not convicted.

 Unbelievable.

-I mean, I think the whole thing is fascinating, and you know, the fact that I'm getting so many people, even my own kids are like, yeah, I heard about it, but they don't really understand it the way we all do.
+And, you know, the fact that I'm getting so many people, even my own kids are like, yeah, I heard about it, but they don't really understand it the way we all do.

 The law was followed.

-I mean it's a generational divide, right?
+I mean, it's a generational divide, right?

-Yeah, no, a lot of all right, thank you guys for being with us.
+Yeah, no, a lot of all right.

 We appreciate it.